brimdata/zed/zeek/Shaping-Zeek-NDJSON.md

 steps:

-1. `unflatten()` reverses the Zeek NDJSON logger's "flattening" of nested records, e.g., how it populatesa field named `id.orig_h` rather than creating a field `id` with sub-field `orig_h` inside it.
+1. `unflatten()` reverses the Zeek NDJSON logger's "flattening" of nested records, e.g., how it populates a field named `id.orig_h` rather than creating a field `id` with sub-field `orig_h` inside it.
 Restoring the original nesting now gives us the option to reference the record named `id` in the Zed language and access the entire 4-tuple of values, but still